MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-business/mdb-get-started.md

 ### Use the navigation bar

-Use the navigation bar on the left side of the screen to access your incidents, view reports, and manage your security policies and settings.
+Use the navigation bar on the left side of the screen to access your incidents, view reports, and manage your security policies.
 The following table describes items you’ll see in your navigation bar.

 | Item | Description |
 |:---|:---|